sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 #### Link flap on a portchannel member which has macsec configured.
 - When the member interface flaps and it is the only portchannel member
     - Expect the Portchannel to go down and come up depending on whether the member port comes back in 6 secs (MKA lietime)
-- When one member interface flaps, but the Portchannel has more member ports, all macsec enabled.
+- When one member interface flaps, but the Portchannel has more member ports which are macsec enabled.
     - Expect Portchannel to remain up.

 #### MACsec session cannot be established under wrong MKA configuration